How to Add Star Ratings to Pictures in Lightroom Classic

 Simply put, the stars system in Lightroom allows us to rate images with a number value.
 Once applied, stars can be used to explore your collection based upon rating.

 Images on the Lightroom filmstrip that have been rated will be shown with the corresponding number of stars on the filmstrip.
-Notice here that I’ve made Lightroom display only my favorite images – the five images – so that I can pull my best images out.
+Notice here that I’ve made Lightroom only my favorite images – the five star images – so that I can pull my best images out.
 This is the power of the stars system.

 How to Add Stars